-Based upon the History-Social Science Content Standards for the California public Schools, students at Auburndale Intermediate will begin to recognize connections between the present and the past and appreciate universal historical themes.
+Based upon the History-Social Science Content Standards for the California public Schools and Common Core State Standards, students at Auburndale Intermediate will begin to recognize connections between the present and the past and appreciate universal historical themes.
 Themes are recurrent ideas or concepts that run through history.
 As students learn about these themes they begin to think about how people lived long ago as well as how they will live in the future.
 Mastering these standards will mean that students not only know facts about history but also understand historical themes.

 Students in 7th grade study the social, cultural, and technological changes that occurred in Europe, Africa, and Asia in the years A.D.
 500–1789.
 After reviewing the ancient world and the ways in which archaeologists and historians uncover the past, students study the history and geography of great civilizations that were developing concurrently throughout the world during medieval and early modern times.
 They examine the growing economic interaction among civilizations as well as the exchange of ideas, beliefs, technologies, and commodities.
 They learn about the resulting growth of Enlightenment philosophy and the new examination of the concepts of reason and authority, the natural rights of human beings and the divine right of kings, experimentalism in science, and the dogma of belief.
 Finally, students assess the political forces let loose by the Enlightenment, particularly the rise of democratic ideas, and they learn about the continuing influence of these ideas in the world today.